taliafabs/STA496/MidtermPaper/readme.md

 ## Contents 📚
 * `code` contains the python notebooks with data cleaning and model training/optimization code.
+Note: the MidtermPaperCode.ipynb notebook won't render in GitHub (I believe that this is because PyMC was used for model diagnostics), but I've included the link to the Google Colaboratory.
+Alternatively, it can be downloaded.
 * `datasets` contains the cleaned data that I used for analysis purposes
 * `visualizations` contains .png versions of the visualizations included in the Exploratory Data Analysis section